Housing and Dining

 First-Year Housing

-First-Year HousingTo ease the transition into college life, we place first-year students together.
+First-Year housingTo ease the transition into college life, we place first-year students together.
 This allows you to meet people with similar interests and form lasting friendships.
 You’ll also learn how to communicate and resolve conflict more effectively while becoming a more considerate and accountable individual.

 Regardless of room type, each first-year student receives the same amenities.
 You can expect to have: